-Since 2016 I’ve worked for a small Inbound Marketing agency based in Melbourne, Florida.
+Since 2016 I’ve worked for a Digital Marketing agency based in Melbourne, Florida.
 We partner with clients in many different industries all around the globe with a multi-tiered approach to help each client tell their individual stories.
 I’m passionate about storytelling.
-It says so in my work bio. 😉 I love my job for many reasons, above all, over the years I’ve developed a passion for helping small businesses and business owners thrive.
+It says so in my work bio. 😉 I love my job for many reasons.
+Above all, over the years, I’ve developed a clear understanding of how to help small businesses and business owners thrive.

 The U.S. Small Business Administration reports that there were 30.7 million small businesses in the U.S. in 2019.
 Freshbooks reported in 2018 that 15 million Americans were self-employed full time and estimated that by 2020 the number would rise to 27 million.
-Clearly that number is now going to change.
+Clearly, that number is shifting.

 Here are a few stats from 2018 that put small businesses and entrepreneurship into perspective: